 - Western Australia: Family Violence Restraining Orders.

-Family violence orders have different titles in each state and territory, but the procedures are the similar, and if necessary, family violence orders made in one state or territory can be registered for enforcement in another.
+Family violence orders have different titles in each state and territory.
+However, the procedures are the same, and if necessary, family violence orders made in one state or territory can be registered for enforcement in another.
+Young people are not exempt from abuse and harassment.
+That’s why children can also apply for a restraining order through the Children’s Court.

 Australian Capital Territory (ACT): Family Violence Order

 How to file a restraining order in the ACT?
+It’s easy.
 All you have to do is follow these five steps:

 - Fill up this application form.